AnuragSahu/Noob_coder_things/_posts/2019-06-14-Progress-of-the-first-day.md

 ---
-title: "Progress on the first day."
+title: "Progress on the First day."
 ---

 This post will be about the progress I made in the First day that is on 12 Jun 19,